leana8959/univ-rennes.typ/lib/lib.typ

   fontsize: 1em,
   /// Fine tune whether this is a long report or not
   with-coverpage: true,
+  /// Include a table of content
   with-toc: true,
   /// A lambda called with the university's logo by default.
-  /// You can - change the logo
+  /// You can change or style logo
-  ///         - use another logo
-  ///         - etc
   layout-logo: opts => align(center)[#opts.univ-rennes],
+  /// Extra content shown on the coverpage
+  /// Cite your internship superviser here if you wish
+  coverpage-extra: [],
   /// Put show rules that should influence the cover page here
   pre-show: x => x,
   doc,